 Semi-open Studio Headphones

-On the other hand, as the holes are not as wide as open back the outside noise is lower than open back headphones.
-You can use Semi-opens in vocal session too if you have a condenser mic which is not too sensitive.
+On the other hand, as the holes are not as wide as open back the outside noise is lower than open-back headphones.
+You can use Semi-opens in vocal sessions too if you have a condenser mic that is not too sensitive.

-This dual nature of Semi-open headphone makes it my favorite headphone type.
+This dual nature of Semi-open headphones makes it my favorite headphone type.
 For home studio owners who can’t afford separate headphones, this is the ideal type which I would suggest.

 Pros of Semi-Open headphones